eeriemyxi/cloudstream-tricks/README.md

 make it customizable, but for now it is accepting any IP4 address with the port `8000`.

+> [!WARNING]
+> The web server assumes you'll be using `mpv`.
+> This should be customizable at some point at a higher level,
+> but for now you'd have to edit the source code to change it.

 Open the "CloudStream Tricks" Android app, then save the address you saw there.

 There is a load I can tell you here, but to keep it simple, in the hostname